For the coordination of a social culture

 Ph. © All rights reserved

-Traditionally, printed manuals were made as huge ring binders in order to make possibile removing pages.
+Traditionally, printed manuals were made as huge ring binders in order to appear as authoritative publications and to make possibile removing pages easily.
 In fact, beyond reporting the norms of corporate communication, the pages of manuals were used as matrixes for the photo-reproduction of graphics.

 Besides ring binders, there were also the so called mini-manuals, agile booklets that offered a more quick browsing.
-One of the most interesting of the mini-manuals was that of National Park Service (NPS).
-Designed by Massimo Vignelli in 1977, the manual was made of a single foldable poster, that allowed to rationalise the design and production of almost 30 millions printed matter published by NPS every year.
+One of the most interesting is that of National Park Service (NPS), designed by Massimo Vignelli in 1977.
+From a single foldable poster it was possible to rationalise the design and production of almost 30 millions printed matter published by NPS every year, from 1978 to today.

 The manual of US National Park Service was made of a single foldable poster illustrating the Unigrid, the grid used to structure all the printed matter of NPS.